josephspurrier/gowebapp/README.md

 golang.org/x/crypto/bcrypt 				- password hashing algorithm
 ~~~

-The templates are:
+The templates are organized into folders:

 ~~~
-about.tmpl		- quick info about the app footer.tmpl		- footer
+about/about.tmpl       - quick info about the app index/anon.tmpl	       - public home page
-home_anon.tmpl	- public home page
+index/auth.tmpl	       - home page once you login login/login.tmpl	   - login page
-home_auth.tmpl	- home page once you login index.tmpl		- base template for all the pages login.tmpl		- login page
+partial/footer.tmpl	   - footer
-menu.tmpl		- menu at the top of all the pages register.tmpl	- register page
+partial/menu.tmpl	   - menu at the top of all the pages register/register.tmpl - register page base.tmpl		       - base template for all the pages
 ~~~

 ## Templates